-Atlantic Dawn was the worlds largest trawler – and the most controversial fishing vessel ever built.
-It helped make its owner, Kevin McHugh, a multi-millionaire, but the political storm that the ship caused also highlighted the double-dealing, greed and blindness to the plight of the worlds fish stocks that characterises the commercial fishing industry.
+Atlantic Dawn was (and still is today under its new name) the world’s largest trawler – and the most controversial fishing vessel ever built.
+It helped make its owner, Irish businessman Kevin McHugh, a multi-millionaire, but the political storm that the ship caused also highlighted the double-dealing, greed and blindness to the plight of the world’s fish stocks that characterises the large-scale commercial fishing industry.

 Construction and Capabilities

-McHugh had been involved in commercial fishing all his life, becoming a skipper aged 21 and had already invested in the £1.2 million Albacore and the £15m Veronica before commissioning the Atlantic Dawn.
-However, before it had caught its first fish, the Atlantic Dawn ran into problems.
-Even without Atlantic Dawn Ireland already had a pelagic fishing fleet which was way larger than it should have been.
-For that reason the ship was not given a licence for fish in EU waters.
+McHugh had been involved in commercial fishing all his life, becoming a skipper aged 21 on the small fishing boat Wave Crest, and had already invested in the £1.2 million Albacore and the £15 million Veronica before commissioning the Atlantic Dawn.
+But before it had caught its first fish, the Atlantic Dawn ran into problems.
+Even without Atlantic Dawn Ireland already had a pelagic fishing fleet that was much larger than it should have been.
+For that reason, the ship was not given a licence to fish in EU waters.
 Indeed, it soon became apparent that Atlantic Dawn did not have a licence to fish anywhere in the world.

-The one concession they had to make was to get rid of the Veronica to reduce Ireland’s now massively oversized pelagic trawler fleet.
-But they didn’t even do this – they simply re-register the Veronica under a Panamanian flag and sent it to fish in west African waters.
+The one concession they had to make was to get rid of the Veronica to reduce Ireland’s now hugely oversized pelagic trawler fleet.
+But this was not done.
+Instead, they simply re-register the Veronica under a Panamanian flag and sent it to fish in West African waters.
 Now no longer an Irish vessel, and no longer fishing in European waters, this meant that the Veronica did not count as part of Ireland’s fleet and they had done everything necessary to stay on the right side of the law.
 The political wrangling and dealing had worked.
 Ireland’s massive pelagic fleet had the Atlantic Dawn added to it, while the no-longer-Irish Veronica could also continue to fish and make money for McHugh.
-However, McHugh was still bound by Irish quotas and had no chance of using the Atlantic Dawn to its full extent in European waters.
-It would simply catch so many fish that it would run out of quota in no time at all.
-He therefore cut a deal with the dictatorial government of the poverty stricken west African nation of Mauritania that allowed him to trawl in their waters for nine months a year and fish off an Irish quota for the other three.
+However, McHugh was still bound by EU quotas when his vessels operated in Europe and had no chance of using the Atlantic Dawn to its full extent in European waters.
+He, therefore, cut a deal with the dictatorial government of the poverty-stricken West African nation of Mauritania that allowed Atlantic Dawn to fish in their waters for nine months a year and fish off an Irish quota for the other three.
 Yet again McHugh had successfully avoided all of the laws and legislation that were designed to limit catches and protect fish stocks.
-The Veronica and the Atlantic Dawn would both be catching fish all year round, and the legislation and international laws that were meant to stop this from happening had proved to be totally and completely useless.
+The Veronica and the Atlantic Dawn would both be catching fish all year round, and the legislation and international laws that were meant to stop this from happening had proved to be totally ineffective.

 Expulsion from African Waters

-However, after five years of fishing in Mauritanian waters things began to go wrong for Kevin McHugh and the Atlantic Dawn.
+After several years of fishing in Mauritanian waters, things began to go wrong for Kevin McHugh and the Atlantic Dawn.
 The government of Mauritania was overthrown in a coup d’état, and the new rulers were no supporters of McHugh’s enterprise.
 In 2005 members of the Mauritanian armed forces boarded the Atlantic Dawn as the vessel was supposedly fishing in an exclusion zone.
 A $100,000 fine was levied at McHugh and large quantities of fish were allegedly taken from the ship.
 Following this the Atlantic Dawn abruptly left Mauritanian waters, never to return.
 The people of Mauritania were not sorry to see the vessel leave.
-They had named it the ‘Ship from Hell’ and blamed it for the dwindling catches they had been experiencing since it began operating in their waters.
+They had named it the ‘Ship from Hell’ and blamed it for the dwindling catches they had been experiencing since it began operating off their coastline.
 No longer able to fish off the West African coast McHugh had to find somewhere else for Atlantic Dawn.
-Some time was found for it to fish off the coast of British Columbia and plans were drawn up to for it to travel to South America with several countries indicating that some kind of deal could be reached for it to fish there.
+Some time was found for it to fish off the coast of British Columbia and plans were drawn up for it to travel to South America with several countries indicating that some kind of deal could be reached for it to fish there.

 In August 2006 Kevin McHugh was suddenly taken ill and died two months later of the rare brain disorder Creutzfeldt-Jakob disease (CJD).
 He was 59.
-Documents lodged with the Irish Probate Office show he left behind a fortune of €72.5 million (approx. £53 million).
+Documents lodged with the Irish Probate Office show he left behind a fortune of €72.5 million.

 New Name, Further Controversies and Illegal Activity

-The company set up by Kevin McHugh is still going strong – Atlantic Dawn Limited currently own and operate a number of trawlers and purse seiners and describe themselves as a “world leader in the catching, processing and marketing of frozen pelagic fish products.”
-McHugh’s three sons are all involved in running the company.
+The company set up by Kevin McHugh is also still operating today – Atlantic Dawn Limited currently own and operates a number of trawlers and purse seiners and describes itself as a “world leader in the catching, processing and marketing of frozen pelagic fish products.”
+McHugh’s sons are all involved in running the company.